SUSE/suse-at-home/install/InstallLonghorn.md

 - Rancher up and running
 - Target Cluster that you want to install Longhorn into
-    - Longhorn uses /var/lib/longhorn one the nodes of the Cluster to store data
+    - Longhorn uses /var/lib/longhorn on the nodes of the Cluster to store data

 ### Installation of Lonnghorn
 #### Step by Step Instructions